LeoHolguin/post-install-config/README.md

 </p>
 <p>
 We are going to configure SLA Plans because this provides a length of time in which a ticket expects to be closed.
 Now we are going back to the admin panel, manage, and on SLA.
-We are going create three plans of SLA first one Ill walk you through it.
-Click on add SLA the name should be severity-b with a 4 hour grace peroid which gives us 4 hours to solve that ticket.
-Atlast, we have three level of severities which ranges from not so ugrent to really urgent.
-Now we can use these when we are creating tickets.
+We are going to create three plans of SLA.
+Click on add SLA the name is going to be severity-b with a 4-hour grace period which gives us 4 hours to solve that ticket.
+Last, we have three SLAs which ranges from not so urgent to really urgent.
+Now we can use these when we are dealing with tickets.
 </p>
 <br />
 <p>